 - Body Copy: Select the number of high-value keywords most appropriate for the length of your piece, then make sure to use them.
 Cramming more uses of the same phrases into a piece doesn’t help with search engine rankings these days, but using a variety of phrases that many people search for does.
 A good basic rule is about 1 keyword or question per 100-150 words of content length.
 So a 750-word blog would have 7-8 keywords, while a 2,000 sub-pillar should have 15 or more.

 Doing keyword research and setting the SEO strategy for content may or may not be the job of the content writer.
 If you are providing a content writer with keywords or looking for your own, it’s best to start with a larger list than needed and weed out the keywords which don’t fit the piece.
 For example, the content writer for this piece started with a list of 45 keyword phrases and questions.
 They added them to the writing as they made sense, until they reached the final goal of 20 being included throughout this 3,000 word piece.

 The organic presence of keywords audiences are searching for is one of the most important factors.
 Many marketers consider SEO one of the most valuable tools in content marketing.

 Here are a few more tips for SEO writing that can help you use keywords well and get closer to the top of the search:

 These tips and insights should go a long way toward giving any content writing project better momentum.
-While not every day of writing is going to be easy, it can be made easier, not just through best practices like the ones we have discussed, but also cutting-edge tools like Demand Jump.
+While writing is never a simple affair, it can be made easier, when you use cutting-edge tools like DemandJump.